One Child's Journey With Pierre Robin

 We are so blessed!
 Only the soft palette (the part you find furthest back in your mouth) was missing, so there was no apparent evidence that she had any problems at all.
 By this time our little beauty was completely vent free, but they'd left the trach in to make the healing process of the palette go faster.
 With the palette and the g-tube, she was able to get nourishment as well as air without anything touching the surgeon's work.
 The first thing I noticed after the palette surgery (besides the splint type wraps on her arms so she couldn't stick her fingers in her mouth) was her ability to "click clack" with her tongue on the roof of her mouth.
 And within days she was starting to make a "b" and a "d" sound.
 She'd been wanting to talk for so long and with the palette restored, she could finally begin to make those beautiful, melodious sounds we'd been waiting for so long to hear.

 After the palette surgery, it was only a matter of weeks before the trach came out.
 Then finally in June 2014, 25 months after the journey began, the g-tube mickey button was removed.
-We should be at the end of all of these unusual firsts now.
-These last two years have been a real learning experience.
-We've had a lot of support, people who have prayed and helped as we walked this long road.
+We are at the end of all of these unusual firsts now.
+Those first two years were a real learning experience.
+We had a lot of support, people who have prayed and helped as we walked this long road.
 We are truly grateful for each and every one, for all the love and for Jesus Christ who brought us through.

 If you have more questions about Pierre Robin Sequence or would like to leave a comment, please do!
 I'd love to hear from you!